BioDynaMo/biodynamo/doc/dev_guide/contribute.md

 *  it is consistent with code (copy-paste errors)
 *  it sufficiently describes the functionality

 Please pay attention to warnings from doxygen generation.
-Here an example of an inconsistent documentation:
+Here is an example of an inconsistent documentation:
 ```
 # make doc output:
 ...